Puzzling outbreak of liver disease in kids spreads to EU, US

 “Mild hepatitis is very common in children following a range of viral infections, but what is being seen at the moment is quite different,” said Graham Cooke, a professor of infectious diseases at Imperial College London.
 Some of the children in the U.K. have required specialist care at liver units and a few have needed a liver transplant.

 The liver processes nutrients, filters the blood and fights infections.
-The infections caused symptoms like jaundice, diarrhea and abdominal pain.
+The infections caused symptoms such as jaundice, diarrhea and abdominal pain.
 Hepatitis can be life-threatening if left untreated.

 While it’s unclear what’s causing the illnesses, a leading suspect is an adenovirus.
 Only some of the children tested positive for coronavirus, but the World Health Organization said genetic analysis of the virus was needed to determine if there were any connections among the cases.